 Draft revision of Recommendation ITU-R P.2040-3 Doc.
 3/32(Rev.1)

-Effects of building materials and structures on radiowave propagation above about 100 MHz
+Effects of building materials and structures on radio-wave propagation in the range of 1 MHz to 450 GHz

 This draft revision presents an update of the text of the Recommendation in force to uniform mathematical formulation and to provide new data for additional materials as from the new draft Report.